Biodiversity and Landscape Management

 If you are interested in helping to keep Salford clean and friendly for wildlife, we recommend getting involved with Salford Litter Heroes.
 You can find out about their upcoming litter picking events on their Twitter and Facebook pages.

 A survey of habitat types was conducted in 2014 to produce a baseline of habitat areas using the Biodiversity Index, an online survey and calculation tool developed by University of Northampton.
-We have an excel sheet with a summary of our baseline and a report from a Biodiversity Student Placement.
+We have a written summary of our habitat baseline and a report from a Biodiversity Student Placement.

 We have conducted a number of hedgehog surveys as part of the Hedgehog Friendly Campus programme (no hedgehogs were spotted).
-We're currently planning a BioBlitz event for 26 & 27/03/2022, in collaboration with Peel Park (Salford Ranger Team) and the Wildlife Society.
-More information - and the results - coming soon.
+We've also run a two-day BioBlitz event for 26 and 27/03/2022, in collaboration with Peel Park (Salford Ranger Team) and the Wildlife Society.
+The results were submitted to the Greater Manchester Ecology Unit.

 If you see any wildlife on campus, please let us know!
 Email us with the following information: